-- The law requires states to select a state agency (such as a housing finance agency or a housing department) to receive and administer NHTF resources. - Each state must prepare an annual Allocation Plan showing how it will distribute NHTF money based on its priority housing needs. - The Allocation Plan must be inserted as a component of a state's Consolidated Plan that requires public input.
+- The law requires states to select a state agency (such as a housing finance agency or a housing department) to receive and administer NHTF resources. - Each state must prepare an annual Allocation Plan showing how it will distribute NHTF money based on priority housing needs in state Consolidated Plan. - The Allocation Plan must be inserted as a component of a state's Consolidated Plan that requires public input.